asgarov1/monsterCardGameServer/java/swe1/MyServer/README.md

 Http and Service layers are tested with unit tests, controller is covered with integration tests.

-funny issues - couple of small changes that had to be done: `user` is a reserved table in postgres so i had to use `player` as an entity name, and `package` is a keyword in Java so I used `bundle`
+funny issues - couple of small changes that had to be done: `user` is a reserved table in postgres so i had to use `player`, and `package` is a keyword in Java so I used `bundle`